Facts and Figures

 UT Southwestern School of Health Professions

-The school currently offers seven nationally accredited degree programs: Doctor of Philosophy in Applied Clinical Research, professional doctoral degree in Physical Therapy, and master's degrees in Clinical Nutrition, Clinical Science, Health Informatics, Physician Assistant Studies, and Prosthetics–Orthotics.
-Most of these master’s programs are two years in length, while the Ph.D. program can last three to four years.
-The school has opened the first Genetic Counseling program in north Texas; this program will enroll students in the Fall of 2024.
-All clinical programs effectively blend classroom instruction with patient care experience or research resulting in high licensure pass rates and job placement.
-The school also offers four residency programs in physical therapy and one in prosthetics and orthotics.
-The school’s Physician Assistant Studies program is recognized among the nation’s top 10 programs in the country by U.S. News & World Report’s Best Graduate School rankings.
+The school currently offers eight nationally accredited degree programs: Doctor of Philosophy in Applied Clinical Research, professional doctoral degree in Physical Therapy, and master’s degrees in Clinical Nutrition, Nutritional Health, Genetic Counseling, Health Informatics, Physician Assistant Studies, and Prosthetics–Orthotics.
+Most of these master’s programs average two years in length, while the Ph.D. program can last three to four years.
+As part of a world-class medical center, all of the school’s clinical programs effectively blend classroom instruction with patient care experience or research resulting in high licensure pass rates and job placement.
+The numerous opportunities for interdisciplinary education and training create a true distinction and the school offers four residency programs in physical therapy and one in prosthetics and orthotics.
+The school’s Physician Assistant Studies program is recognized among the nation’s top 20 programs in U.S. News & World Report’s Best Graduate School rankings.

 UT Southwestern Peter O'Donnell Jr. School of Public Health